 Measures to help in the case of life-threatening diseases with the primary goal of alleviating suffering and maintaining quality of life.

-THE LAST AID COURSE
+LAST AID, THE COURSE

 1. Dying is a part of life